 The relationship between your oral and general health is a lot more involved than you may think.
-You might have heard that gum disease is related to other diseases.
+You might have heard that gum disease is related to other diseases in particular diabetes and heart disease.
 There are many common risk factors for oral disease and the common non communicable diseases of the body e.g. heart disease.
 Your mouth, head and body are all connected, so it isn’t surprising that there are many links.
 Take a look at some of the videos that the British Society of Periodontology have produced to learn more.
 Start with the great video shared from the Dutch VMTI – The Mouth – a reflection of our health.

 Have you thought about your mouth and how it relates to not only oral health but also your overall health and well being?
 Watch this short video from Public Health England 2019 explaining the links between oral and general health.